 If you love the pattern of your rug and want to show it off, a room that’s mostly white in tone – including the furniture – allows the rug to be the center of attention.

 If your rug has red and blues in it like traditional rugs, consider painting your walls a light charcoal grey – this will really help your rug stand out.

 Persian and Oriental rugs are perfect for décor with a bohemian vibe.
 For example, a bedroom with pale cream or grey walls, with an antique- or iron-style bed frame with a bedspread in a pink, blue/grey, and orange floral design would look great with a Persian rug in colors of red and blue on the floor.

 Also following the bohemian décor style, keep your walls pale and add some accents to your furniture (upholstery, throw pillows, etc.) that match the colors of the rug.

-If your love the clean lines of Danish modern style, see if you can stay with the clean white walls and even white-ish furniture.
+If your love the clean lines of European modern style, see if you can stay with the clean white walls and even white furniture.
 Coupled with a beautiful Persian rug on a wood floor, your room will exude sleekness while providing that all-important burst of warmth.

 A Persian rug also can help a cabin in the woods – one with warm wood walls – all the cozier.

 Rugs with red in with them can add a sense of history to a neutral wall and furniture palate.